dx-dtran/gpt2-mlx/README.md

 $ python prepare_data.py --data_path="path/to/train.txt"
 ```

-Train a GPT-style model on your dataset, natively on your device
+Train the model, natively on your device

 ```shell
 $ python train.py --data_path="path/to/train.npy"
 ```

+The [training script](train.py) loads data in batches at each training step to avoid loading the entire dataset into memory

+It also has an implementation of gradient accumulation, allowing you to train larger models with larger batch sizes than would otherwise fit in memory